Lexington Permanent Disability Lawyer

 A disability is the inability to work because of physical or mental impairments that have lasted or will last for at least a year, or result in death.

 Tragic accidents can lead to permanent disabilities.
 Motor vehicle accidents involving cars, trucks, and motorcycles can require hospitalization and a long recovery time.
 There may also be an accident at the workplace, such as a construction worker falling.
 Defective or unsafe products may have issues that cause the product to malfunction or become a fire hazard.
-A medical professional may make a mistake during a surgical procedure.
 In these cases, the negligent actions of someone are most likely responsible for your injuries.
 We will make sure they are held accountable.

 Those living with disabilities have rights that apply to matters of employment and accommodations from the government.
 To get a better idea of your rights, let’s look at the Americans with Disabilities Act.